ucalyptus/keras-notify/README.md

 	* Search for the bot you created and send it any random message.
 	* Go to this URL `https://api.telegram.org/bot<BOT_TOKEN>/getUpdates` (replace <BOT_TOKEN> with your bot token)
 	* Copy the `chat id` of the user you want to send messages to.
+	* You receive the `chat id` only if you send the message first and then go to the above url.
 3. Use the `TelegramCallback()` class.

 ```python